 Cold-blooded, murderous elves from the earth next door finally run out of reasons not to invade ours and murder us all!
 Did I mention the murder part.
 Also, one of them wants to date our main character, a wampire on a government leash!
 Will she show up to meet his parents for dinner on one of their brontosaurian basilisk-dragons?!
 What if they ask what she does for a living, she can’t just say “Genocide-Princess”!
 It’s frowned upon!

-The basilisk-dragons in question, BTW, do turn people to stone, as long as you agree that “converting 1/10th of all carbon molecules in anything organic into silicon molecules, causing instant petrification and the release of horrific heats and energies” meets the definition.
+The basilisk-dragons in question, BTW, do turn people to stone, as long as you agree that “converting 1/10th of all carbon molecules in anything organic into silicon molecules, causing instant petrification and the release of horrific heats and energies” meets the definition, and whether or not I’m actually prepared to accept that definition, I’m certainly not prepared to argue against it.

 28. Standalone